eddelbuettel/dtts/README.md

 first one onto the second one and returns the indices of the first vector that align with the second vector.
-There is no choice of aggregation function here as this function works uniquely on `nanotime` vectors and so there are no `data.table` columns on which to operate, so the behavior here is to take the point in `x` that falls in the interval and that is closest to the point of alignment in `y`.
+There is no choice of aggregation function here as this function works uniquely on `nanotime` vectors.
+The algorithm selects the point in `x` that falls in the interval that is closest to the point of alignment in `y`.
 The index of the point that falls in that interval is returned at the position of the vector `y`.
 If no point exists in that interval `NaN` is returned.

 ~~~ R